Specifications for the organisation of the Micro Cup – World Championship –

 f.
 Discards

-A second result shall be discarded if more than 8 valid races are sailed.
+A second result shall be discarded if more than 8 valid races are sailed; Every type of race can be discarded;

 g.
 Tie breaks

-In case of a tie, the tie will be broken for the better place in the long distance race, then on the medium distance race if any, further according to ISAF RRS App 8.1 and 8.2.
+In case of a tie, the tie will be broken for the better place in the long-distance race, then on the medium distance race if any, further according to WORLD SAILING RRS App B 8.1 and 8.2.;

 h.
 Time limits